Marilyn Lloyd: Political and congressional career

 Mort Lloyd was a popular television anchor at WDEF-TV in Chattanooga, who had entered the 1974 Democratic primary for Tennessee's 3rd congressional district, to oppose two-term incumbent Republican Congressman LaMar Baker.
-Lloyd won the primary in the Chattanooga-based district, but he was killed in an airplane crash on his way to celebrate the victory, and the Democratic Party selected his widow to replace him on the ballot.
+Lloyd had won the primary in the Chattanooga-based district on August 1, but he was killed in an airplane crash on August 20 while flying to visit his parents, and the Democratic Party selected his widow to replace him on the ballot.
 She went on to defeat Baker in the General Election in November.
 That election saw many Republicans, in competitive and marginal districts, defeated, in large part because of the Watergate scandal.
+Lloyd was a moderate-to-conservative Democrat, receiving a score of 53% from the American Conservative Union.

 Congress

 She became the first woman ever elected to Congress from Tennessee for a full term.
 Willa Eslick, Louise Reece, and Irene Baker were all elected in special elections to succeed their husbands as caretakers and did not run for a full term in the next election.
 Lloyd was considered a conservative Democrat by national standards, but a moderate by Tennessee standards.
 She often broke with the Democratic Party's national leadership, her views reflecting those of her conservative-minded district.

 Lloyd served on the House Science Committee for her entire congressional career.
-That committee had jurisdiction over legislation related to nuclear power facilities at Oak Ridge in her district.
+That committee had jurisdiction over legislation related to nuclear weapons and research facilities at Oak Ridge in her district.
 By the time of her retirement from Congress, she was the second-ranking Democrat on the committee.
 She was a strong advocate for the Clinch River Breeder Reactor project in Oak Ridge.
 She also served on the Committee on Public Works (1975–87), on the Armed Services Committee (1983–95), and on the House Select Committee on Aging for much of her congressional career.